PRBEM/VERB-4D/README.md

 #### Linux
 The gcc and gfortran compilers can easily be installed if not already available.
+If you have a compilation problem, install the latest gcc (minimum 10.2.0).
+If CMAKE cannot find the correct g++ version, you can setup environmental variable CXX:

+export CXX=/u/local/compilers/gcc/10.2.0/bin/c++

 #### Windows
 ##### Visual Studio